 Containerization and Orchestration

-This approach is useful when legacy systems need improved portability, scalability, and resource utilization.
-It’s relevant for organizations looking to modernize their infrastructure and move towards cloud-native practices.
-Containerizing legacy applications with technologies like Docker enables consistent deployment across different environments, while orchestration platforms like Kubernetes automate deployment, scaling, and management of containerized applications, enhancing scalability, portability, and resource optimization.
+Companies must pay particular attention to containerization and orchestration when they seek to improve portability, scalability, and resource utilization for legacy systems.
+Containerizing applications with technologies like Docker enables consistent deployment across environments, while orchestration platforms such as Kubernetes automate deployment, scaling, and management, enhancing scalability and resource optimization.

 API-First Approach